you will see the benefits and your child will thrive!

 You cannot expect a reliable daytime schedule if night time is not established.
 Think about us as adults.
 Night sleep is fundamental to our daytime routine.

-A bedtime between 6:30 pm – 8:00 pm is a great bedtime for the first five years of life.
+A bedtime between 6:30 pm – 9:00 pm is a great bedtime for the first five years of life (for more on sample schedules by age, check out all of the courses on PDT!)

 You can look at wake windows if you need to troubleshoot, but remember every kid is very different